katieloesch/hunting-buddy/README.md

 - Implemented data validation at both the database and API level using Express Validator

 - Optimized frontend build sizes using Vite for faster performance
-- Successfully deployed a full-stack app using Netlify (Frontend), Render/Heroku (Backend), and MongoDB Atlas
+- Successfully deployed a full-stack app using Render and MongoDB Atlas

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways